usbarmory/armory-boot/README.md

 cd armory-boot && make armory-boot-usb
 ```

-The utility can be cross compiled Windows as follows:
+The utility can be cross compiled for Windows as follows:

 ```
 make armory-boot-usb.exe